brendanzab/language-garden/lang-lc-name-binding/README.md

 I personally prefer [`NamelessClosures`] and [`NamelessHoas`] for most things.
-Normalisation-by-evaluation (NbE) in particular is pretty useful because using separate types for the syntax and semantics can help to ensure you don’t forget to fully evaluate terms (this is very important in dependent type checkers!).
+Normalisation-by-evaluation (NbE) in particular is pretty useful because using separate types for the syntax and semantics can help to ensure you don’t forget to fully evaluate terms.
 It also avoids expensive shifting when using de Bruijn indices (this is done in a single pass during quotation), and the delicacy of implementing capture-avoiding substitution when using names.

 [`Named`]:              ./Named.ml
 [`NamedClosures`]:      ./NamedClosures.ml